Seattle police and fire investigators looking into string of intentionally set fires

-SEATTLE — Seattle police and fire investigators are looking into a string of arsons, most of which were set between July 16 and 17, just blocks apart.
+SEATTLE — Seattle police and fire investigators are looking into a string of intentionally set fires, most of which were set between July 16 and 17, just blocks apart.

 The fires set across three neighborhoods: the Chinatown-International District, First Hill and Capitol Hill.